-Jennie Joy Porton
+Dr Jennie Joy Porton

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-From Cardiff, Jennie Joy Porton attended the Royal College of Music a ‘year early’ aged 17, on the Joint Principal Study Clarinet and Saxophone pathway, studying with Janet Hilton, Kyle Horch and Martin Robertson.
+From Cardiff, Dr Jennie Joy Porton attended the Royal College of Music a ‘year early’ aged 17, on the Joint Principal Study pathway, on clarinet and saxophone.

-With support from the Countess of Munster Musical Trust, EMI Sound Foundation, Elizabeth Evans Trust and the Arts Council of Wales ‘HRH Prince of Wales Advanced Music Award’, Jennie completed a MMus at RWCMD with Leslie Craven and Lara James, also on a Joint Principal Study Clarinet and Saxophone pathway, earning the award for the highest recital mark on this Masters program.
+With support from the Countess of Munster Musical Trust, EMI Sound Foundation, Elizabeth Evans Trust and the Arts Council of Wales ‘HRH Prince of Wales Advanced Music Award’, Jennie completed a MMus at RWCMD, also on a Joint Principal Study clarinet and saxophone pathway, earning the award for the highest recital mark on this Masters program.

-As a freelancer, Jennie enjoys a varied career as a performer, teacher and researcher.
-She works regularly with the Welsh National Opera and BBC National Orchestra of Wales on both clarinet and saxophone, joining them on UK and foreign tours.
+Jennie also works regularly with the Welsh National Opera and BBC National Orchestra of Wales on both clarinet and saxophone, joining them on both UK and foreign tours.
 With these ensembles, as well as the Ulster Orchestra and RTÉ Concert Orchestra, Jennie has been involved in numerous television and radio broadcasts (BBC stations, S4C and Classic FM).

 She freelances in London’s West End and on touring musical theatre productions and has been frequently invited to join New York City based disco-funk group Escort on their European tour dates.